On Transportation of Mini-batches: A Hierarchical Approach: Batch of Mini-batches Optimal Transport

 \textit{Discrepancy-based applications}: The BoMb-OT needs only two steps in this scenario, namely, forwarding and solving $k \times k$ OT.
 Since we do not need to re-estimate any statistics from mini-batches, the final value of the BoMb-OT can be evaluated at the end of the second step without the re-forwarding step.
 Similar to the previous two types of applications, we present the BoMb-OT algorithm for approximate Bayesian computation in Algorithm~\ref{alg:BoMb_ABC} in Appendix~\ref{subsec:App_ABC}.
 Compared to the m-OT, the BoMb-OT needs only an additional $k\times k$ OT here.

 \textbf{Choosing $k$ and $m$}: In practice, we want to have as large as possible values of $k$ and $m$.
 The mini-batch size $m$ is often chosen to be the largest value of the computational memory that can be stored.
 For choosing $k$, there are two practical cases. \textit{Two (multiples) computational memories} - this is the case of modern computational systems that have at least a CPU (central processing unit) with RAM and a GPU with its corresponding memory.
 As discussed in the practical usage of the BoMb-OT, OT problems between mini-batch measures of size $m \times m$ are solved on the GPU for high computational speed in estimating the parameter of interest or other statistics.
 On the other hand, the $k \times k$ OT problems between measures over mini-batches can be computed on the CPU's memory.
-So, $k$ can be chosen larger than $m$. \textit{One (shared) computational memory} - in this case, the largest value of $k$ equals to $m$.
+So, $k$ can be chosen larger than $m$. \textit{One (shared) computational memory} - in this case, the largest value of $k$ equals $m$.
 Note that, smaller values of $k$ and $m$ can still be used for faster computation.
-We would like to recall that $k$ is usually set to $1$ in almost all recent applications of OT ~\cite{genevay2018learning,bhushan2018deepjdot,tolstikhin2018wasserstein,bernton2019approximate}.
-In our experiments, we will demonstrate that increasing $k$ could improve the performance.
+We would like to recall that $k$, $m$ are usually set to be relatively small to $n$ (e.g., $k=1$, $m=100$) in recent applications ~\cite{genevay2018learning,bhushan2018deepjdot,kolouri2018sliced,bernton2019approximate}.
+The reason is that the training process is iterative, and each iteration requires a stochastic estimation of the parameter (e.g., the gradient of the neural net), so there is no need to transport all $n$ data samples.